minustime/repoexplorer/README.md

 5. Enjoy!

-    The compiled files are located in a `client/dist` folder.
-View them via a web server.
+    The compiled app is located in the `client/dist` folder, please run it on a web server.
 For example using python:

     `$ cd client/dist`